postgrespro/postgres_cluster/README.md

 You could manage scheduler work by means of PostgreSQL variables described above.

-For example, you have a fresh PostgreSQL installation with sheduler extension installed.
+For example, you have a fresh PostgreSQL installation with scheduler extension installed.
 You are going to use scheduler with databases called 'database1' and 'database2'.
 You want 'database1' be capable to run 5 jobs in parallel and 'database2' - 3.